pisco-de-luz/Pisco-Code/README.md

 }
 ```
 # Using on Arduino IDE
-To install, copy the Pisco-LED-Code folder into your arduino sketchbook-libraries folder.
+To install, copy the Pisco-Code folder into your arduino sketchbook-libraries folder.
 More detailed instruction are [here](http://arduino.cc/en/Guide/Libraries).

 # Basic Configuration
 You first need to include the header file and create one or more PiscoCode objects to use this library.